usecannon/cannon/packages/website/content/docs.md

 tags = ["fun", "example"]

 [setting.initialValue] # Create an overridable setting
-defaultValue = "420" # This is the value to use if none is specified when the function is invoked.
+defaultValue = "420" # This is the value to use if none is specified when npx hardhat cannon:build is called

-[contract.myStorage] # Declares an action, the output of which to be referenced below as outputs.self.contracts.myStorage artifact = "Storage" # Specifies the name of the contract to be deployed step = 0 # Ensure this action is taken first
+[contract.myStorage] # Declares an action, the output of which can be referenced below as contracts.myStorage artifact = "Storage" # Specifies the name of the contract to be deployed step = 0 # Ensure this action is taken first

-[invoke.changeStorage] # Declares an action to set the initial value addresses = ["<%= outputs.self.contracts.myStorage.address %>"] # Sets the address of the contract to invoke abi = "<%= outputs.self.contracts.myStorage.abi %>" # Sets the abi of the contract to invoke
+[invoke.changeStorage] # Declares an action to set the initial value addresses = ["<%= contracts.myStorage.address %>"] # Sets the address of the contract to invoke abi = "<%= contracts.myStorage.abi %>" # Sets the abi of the contract to invoke
 func = "store" # Sets the name of the function to invoke args = ["<%= settings.initialValue %>"] # Sets the list of arguments to pass to the function step = 1 # Ensure this action is taken after the previous action